-To monitor the solvency of the operations, the BCBSA requires us, TSS, TSA, and TSB to comply with certain specified levels of Risk Based Capital ("RBC").
+To monitor the solvency of the operations, the BCBSA requires us, TSS, TSA, and TSB to comply with certain specified levels of RBC.
 RBC is designed to identify weakly capitalized companies by comparing each company's adjusted surplus to its required surplus (RBC ratio).
 The RBC ratio reflects the risk profile of insurance companies.
-At December 31, 2019, TSM and TSS estimated RBC ratio was above the 375% minimum BCBSA RBC requirement to avoid monitoring.
-At December 31, 2019, TSA estimated RBC ratio was above the minimum BCBSA RBC requirement of 100% for smaller controlled affiliate.
+At December 31, 2020, TSM, TSS and TSA comply with minimum BCBSA RBC requirement to avoid monitoring.
 BCBSA's primary licensees could be subject to monitoring if, over a 6 or 12 month period, its RBC ratio declines by 80 or more points and which results in a level that is below 500%.
+A larger controlled affiliate or smaller controlled affiliate with RBC levels lower than required, could avoid monitoring if the primary licensee has an RBC higher than 500%.